alccrts/alccrts/README.md

 # Hi there 👋

 I'm Alec.
-Welcome to my portfolio where I shall be documenting my work as I develop my skills as data specialist.
+Welcome to my portfolio where I shall be documenting my work as I develop my skills as a data specialist.

 ## 📚 Table of Contents
 - [SQL Projects](#sql)